 Boswellia rivae is a fine, wild-harvested frankincense oil from Ethiopia.
 One of the principal frankincense essential oils, its elegantly rich and softly resinous aroma makes it one of the finer varieties for perfuming purposes.

 Which Frankincense Oil is Best for Me?

 Floracopeia is proud to offer a large selection of the highest quality frankincense oils sourced from diverse locations and distillers.
 To assist you in making your choice about which species might be the best for you, we offer the following information.

 As they all have very similar therapeutic functions, all of the frankincense oils can be used interchangeably, they can also be blended together.
 The primary difference between the frankincenses is in their olfactory characteristics, which can be summed up as:

-Frankincense Carterii Oil: the most typical and common frankincense aroma, with a moderately strong terpenic top note and lovely pine heart notes.
+Frankincense Carterii Oil: One of the more popular species, F. carterii is harvested from the rocky coast of Somalia.
+It has the smooth, deep, and resinous aroma that is typical of frankincense, with a moderately strong terpenic top note and lovely pine heart notes.

-Frankincense Neglecta Oil: an unusual earthy and slightly musty aroma, with subtle hidden sweetness.
+Frankincense Neglecta Oil: Distilled from rare black frankincense resin, this oil produces complex spice notes and sweet and terpenic aromatic notes.
+It has an unusual earthy and slightly musty aroma, with subtle hidden sweetness..

 How to use Frankincense Rivae Oil